SidonTheTroll/Erstes-Jahr/Biology/19-excretory-products-and-their-elimination.md

 The **Malpighian corpuscle, PCT and DCT** of the nephron are situated in the **cortical region** of the kidney whereas the **loop of Henle dips into the medulla**.
 In **majority of the nephrons**, Henle's loop is **too short and exdends onto very little into the medulla**; such nephrons are called **cortical nephrons**.
 In a few nephrons, **Henle's loop is very long and runs deep into the medulla** and these are called **juxta medullary nephrons**.

 The efferent arteriole eemrging from the glomerulus froms a fine capillar network around the renal tubule called **peritubular capillaries**.
 A minute vessel runs into the network parallel to Henle's lood forming a 'U' shape called the **vasa rects** and it is present or highly reduced in **cortical nephrons**.

+Afferent arteriole is large and efferent arteriole is smaller and this creates a pressure along with coiling which helps to filter the nitrogenous waste.

+While passing through the tube, water, nutrients, etc. are reabsorbed into the blood.

+The blood capillary reabsorbs the nutrients and sent through renal vein.

+## Urine Formation

+Ureter deposits the urine to the urinary bladder.
+Urine is the totally unwanted product released after filteration.

+Urination is also known as micturition